 Kate Watters, Co-founder & Executive Director

-Elena Sorokina, Communications Manager
+Elena Sorokina, Communications and Research Director

-Marian Wiggins has a Bachelor’s Degree in Accounting from The College of William and Mary and has been working in the field for about 18 years.
+Marian has a Bachelor’s Degree in Accounting from The College of William and Mary and has been working in the field for about 18 years.
 She started out as an auditor for Ernst & Young, where she honed her analytical accounting skills as well as her understanding of financial controls and procedures.
-Marian then worked for a start up and then a government contracting firm before finding her niche, which is non-profit accounting.
+Marian then worked for a start-up and a government contracting firm before finding her niche, which is non-profit accounting.
 For the last 12 years, Marian has worked with several social service non-profits and is currently serving on the board of the Alexandria Friends of Mental Health as their treasurer.
 She has put into place controls and procedures as well as structured the accounting system in most of the places where she has worked, particularly the non-profits.
 Marian believes in combining her financial skills with her love of supporting good causes.

 Crude Accountability Board of Directors

-Sebastien Peyrouse, PhD, is a research professor at the Central Asia Program in the Institute for European, Russian and Eurasian Studies (George Washington University) and a senior fellow at the East West Institute.
-He worked five years in Central Asia, at the French Institute for Central Asian Studies in Tashkent, Uzbekistan (1998-2000, 2002-2005), and was Research Fellow at Woodrow Wilson International Center for Scholars, Washington D.C.
+Sebastien Peyrouse, Ph.D., is a research professor at the Central Asia Program in the Institute for European, Russian and Eurasian Studies (George Washington University) and a senior fellow at the East West Institute.
+He worked for five years in Central Asia, at the French Institute for Central Asian Studies in Tashkent, Uzbekistan (1998-2000, 2002-2005), and was a Research Fellow at Woodrow Wilson International Center for Scholars, Washington D.C.
 (October 2006-June 2007).
-His main areas of expertise are political systems in Central Asia, economic and social issues, Islam and religious minorities, and Central Asia’s geopolitical positioning toward China, India and South Asia.
-He has edited several volumes on Central Asia and has published a monograph, Strategies of Power, Dilemmas of Development (Armonk: M. E. Sharpe, November 2011), and, with Marlène Laruelle, The ‘Chinese Question’ in Central Asia.
+His main areas of expertise are political systems in Central Asia, economic and social issues, Islam and religious minorities, and Central Asia’s geopolitical positioning toward China, India, and South Asia.
+He has edited several volumes on Central Asia and has published a monograph, Turkmenistan.
+Strategies of Power, Dilemmas of Development (Armonk: M. E. Sharpe, November 2011), and, with Marlène Laruelle, The ‘Chinese Question’ in Central Asia.
 Domestic Order, Social Changes, and the Chinese Factor (London, New York: Hurst, Columbia University Press, December 2011) and Globalizing Central Asia: Geopolitics and the Challenges of Economic Development (Armonk: ME Sharpe, 2012).